 If the camp is full, we will place you on a waiting list and let you know your position on the list.
 If you decide to change plans, you must cancel from one plan and re-register for the other.
 We will process your second registration in order of its online or postmark date.

 Please Note: To be fair to everyone on our waiting list, registrations are non-transferable.

 Retreat participants must be 15 years of age or older by May 15.
 We may allow exceptional youth slightly younger with special permission from Frank Bloksberg Sensei.
 Please do not register someone under 15 years of age without Bloksberg Sensei's express permission.

-Parent or guardian must sign and witness a minor’s registration/release form.
-If a minor attends camp without a parent or guardian, the parent/guardian must also provide a letter designating an adult camp participant as the person responsible for the minor during camp.
+Parent or guardian must sign a minor’s registration/release form.
+If a minor attends the Retreat amp without a parent or guardian, the parent/guardian must also provide a letter designating an adult Retreat participant as the person responsible for the minor during camp.
 Of course, you must have that participant's permission.

 All cancellations are final.
 You may re-register with a new online/postmark date.

 No cancellation fee if you cancel by May 15.
-If you cancel after May 15, the cancellation fee for the Full Plan is $75, and Independent Plan is $50.
-If you cancel after June 1st, you will be subject to a loss of the full registration fee.
+If you cancel after May 15 and by June 1, the cancellation fee is $75.
+If you cancel after June 1, you will be subject to a loss of the full registration fee.

 Getting to the Summer Retreat

 Granlibakken Tahoe is in Tahoe City, California a little more than 50 miles (about 1 hour) from Reno airport.

 Here's what Granlibakken says about their shuttle service to and from the airport: